JoshuaKGoldberg/Goldblog/content/blog/type-parameters-missing-function-codefix/index.md

     );
 ```

-I used a `Set<string>` internally for the argument type parameters, to duplicate their names in case two arguments referred to the same type parameter name.
+I used a `Set<string>` internally for the argument type parameters, to de-duplicate their names in case two arguments referred to the same type parameter name.

 ```ts
 export function getArgumentTypesAndTypeParameters(